cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Usage: Lovers of sloppy romance.
 |
 | more bang for the buck
-| Definition: Having greater value for the amount of money one is spending
+| Definition: Having greater value for the amount of money one is spending.
-| Usage: It’s not one of the most popular brands, but this high-definition TV will give you away more bang for your buck.
+| Usage: It’s not one of the most popular brands, but this :abbr:`HD (high-definition)` TV will give you away more bang for your buck.
 | Definition: If you get more bang for your buck or more bang for the buck, you get a bigger quantity or better quality of something for the same amount of | money.
 You can also say that someone gets a bigger bang for their buck or a bigger bang for the buck.
 You can also say that someone gets little bang for the | buck, when they get less than they expected for the amount of money they spent.
 | Usage: While desktop computers still give you more bang for your buck, today's notebooks are capable of more than just basic office work.
 | Usage: Companies are scrambling to find new ways of delivering more bang for the client's buck.
-| Usage: I think it's very, very important for those governments to do whatever they can to get a bigger bang for the buck.
 | Usage: The company is getting little bang for its buck.
 |
 | etiquette [礼仪，职业操守]